learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Generator expressions

-Comprehension syntax inside `()` characters creates an iterator, known as **generator expressions**.
-Using a generator expression is memory efficient and faster than comprehensions whenever you need a single use iterable.
+Using comprehension syntax inside `()` characters creates an iterator, known as **generator expressions**.
+Compared to comprehensions, a generator expression is memory efficient and faster whenever you need a single use iterable.
 If you use comprehension, you'll be wasting memory to save the values in a container, only to be discarded once they are processed by a **reduce** operation such as the `sum()` function in the below examples.

 ```ruby
 >>> nums = [100, 53, 32, 0, 11, 5, 2]